 Two categories of tools are available for conversion.
 They are rapid development and standard tools.
 Popular eLearning authoring tools are Adapt, iSpring, Studio 13, and Articulate whereas common standard authoring tools are Trivantis Lectora, Adobe Captivate, Adobe CS6, and Articulate Storyline.

 Before starting the conversion, all source files of Flash courses must be compiled in one place to facilitate quicker migration.
-These files carry the raw codes, resources, text and media used by developers before they were exported for creating final learning modules.
-All tools must be ready for the initial phase to prevent any delay in migration.
+These files carry the raw codes, resources, text, and media used by developers before they were exported for creating final learning modules.

 Testing and deployment

-Once the main phase of conversion is over, the user experience for the newly converted modules needs to be tested.
-To ensure that the courses are serving the needful training purpose for subscribers, feedback and reviews must be gathered.
+Once the main phase of conversion is over, you need to test the user experience for the newly converted modules.
+To ensure that the courses are serving the needful, gather the subscribers, feedback, and reviews.
 Any discrepancy must be set right earnestly.
 This would improve the acceptability of migrated courses.

-Before starting with XML conversion, you need to decide the appropriate structure that your document would follow.
-Primarily, the sections related to headings, subheadings or sequences must be clearly spelled out.
+Before starting with XML conversion, you need to decide the appropriate structure for your document.
+Primarily, the sections related to headings, subheadings, or sequences must be spelled out.

 Some sections can be parent sections under which all smaller or child sections must be contained.
-A number of child sections otherwise called siblings might be present under the parent section.
+Several child sections otherwise called siblings might be present under the parent section.
 The complete hierarchy must be designed beforehand.